Yang Jiawei: Club career

 Yang started his professional football career in 2010 when he joined Chinese Super League side Nanchang Hengyuan.
 On 4 May 2011, he made his senior debut in the first round of 2011 Chinese FA Cup which Nanchang beat Beijing Institute of Technology 3–1.
 His Super League debut came on 31 July 2011, in a 1–0 home victory against Dalian Shide, coming on as a substitute for Pan Chaoran in the 59th minute.
 He followed the club to move to Shanghai in 2012.
 Yang scored his first senior goal on 17 June 2012, which ensured Shanghai Shenxin tied with Dalian Shide 1–1.

 On 14 February 2016, Yang transferred to fellow Chinese Super League side Jiangsu Suning after Shanghai Shenxin's relegatione.
 He made his debut for Jiangsu on 15 March 2016 in a 0–0 away draw against FC Tokyo, coming on as a substitute for Ji Xiang in the 78th minute.

+After the 2020 season, Jiangsu Suning was dissolved and Yang retired from professional football in the age of 29.
+Yang started his own adult football training center in Shanghai after the retirement.